 Meghan Markle is said to start her day with a fruit-packed smoothie and celebrities who are juice cleanse advocates include Gwyneth Paltrow, Salma Hayek and Kate Hudson, who are all said to swear by a juice cleanse to detox, reset and restart.
+And we don't know about you, but we need something to give our bodies a big old boost.

 Thankfully, juice cleanses have had something of a makeover from the days of lemon juice and cayenne pepper or nothing but greens.
-You can try delicious soup cleanses, juice fasts with filling nut milks, and many more, and you don't even have to make the juices yourseld - you can order a juice cleanse online.
+You can try delicious soup cleanses, juice fasts with filling nut milks, and many more, and you don't even have to make the juices yourself - you can order a juice cleanse online.
 Genius!
 Note: It's best to consult with your doctor before embarking on a juice fast.

 Juices are packed with fruit and vegetables to help detox your body